 The music and/or theatre arts instruction for all students in grades TK-6 is a program that is showing great success.
 Research shows music and theatre education prepares students to learn, facilitates student academic achievement, and develops the creative capacities for lifelong success.
 The LEA provides its scholars with 2 annual musical play audition and performance opportunities.
-Elementary Physical physically active child is more likely to be academically motivated, alert, and successful.
-A STEM and Outdoor instruction model was added in the 2021-22 school year to provide additional weekly instruction in grades TK-6 for scholars.
+Elementary PhysicalEducation instruction from a credentialed teacher with the support of a trained, classified instructional assistant is also provided.
+The LEA recognizes that a physically active child is more likely to be academically motivated, alert, and successful.
+A STEM and Outdoor instruction model was added in the 2021-22school year to provide additional weekly instruction in grades TK-6 for scholars.
 Both programs enhance student opportunities to gain hands on experience in science and math state standards competency.
 In addition, both programs have showed tremendous engagement success with the school's special education and GATE scholars.